Children’s Ringette

 Each ice-time will start with a group activity and then break into smaller, manageable stations to play and work through skills during fun activities.

-Ice times will be on the weekends, dates and times to be determined.
+Ice times will be once per week, dates and times to be determined.

 FUNdamentals Divisions: